The Vermont Statutes Online

 (B) contrary to any rule governing the use of the place or trail.

-(b) A person who violates this section shall be fined not more than $100.00 for each offense or, if the violation results in damage to property, the person shall be fined not more than $175.00 for each offense.
+(b) A person who violates this section shall be assessed a civil penalty of not more than $100.00 for each offense or, if the violation results in damage to property, the person shall be assessed a civil penalty of not more than $175.00 for each offense.

 (c) As used in this section, "motor vehicle" does not include an all-terrain vehicle or snowmobile.